Topologies of nodal sets of random band limited functions: Support of the limiting measures

-For any finite $K\subseteq\Z^{2}$ and we can find $\psi\in E_{1}$ such that for every $k\in K$.
-For $\epsilon>0$ sufficiently small the function with $\phi$ given by \eqref{eq:phi sinsin def} will have its nodal lines in a big compact ball containing $K$ close to those of $\phi$.
-The manner in which the simple crossing in Figure \ref{fig:singularity resolution}, above, of the nodal lines at each $k\in K$ will resolve for $\epsilon$ small, that is into one of those in Figure \ref{fig:singularity resolution} below will depend on the sign of $\psi(k)$ (and that of $\phi(k)$).
-Since we have these at our disposal, we can try build a general $G\in \Tc$.
+with $\phi$ given by \eqref{eq:phi sinsin def} will have its nodal lines in a big compact ball containing $K$ close to those of $\phi$.
+The manner in which the simple crossing in Figure \ref{fig:singularity resolution}, above, of the nodal lines at each $k\in K$ will resolve for $\epsilon$ small, that is into one of those in Figure \ref{fig:singularity resolution} below will depend on the sign of $\psi(k)$ (and the sign of $\phi(k)$).
+In what follows we show that by prescribing the signs of $\psi$ at the cross points it is possible to impose that the function \eqref{eq:phi+eps*psi} attains a given $G\in\Tc$, for $\epsilon>0$ sufficiently small.

-First we build any end of the ``chain" form, as in Figure \ref{fig:chain nesting}.
-As is obvious, this is clearly possible in view of the picture in Figure \ref{fig:chain implement}, where our chain is grown with the set of $k$'s involved highlighted.
-To show that any $G\in \Tc$ can be formed, we introduce two operations: engulf and join.
-They are carried out on certain figures connected to subsets (finite) $K$ of $\Z^{2}$ and can be achieved by choosing $\eta(k)$, $k\in K$ suitably.
+More precisely, we prove by induction on $m\ge 1$ the following statement: for every $G\in\Tc$ with $m$ vertices there exist a finite $K\subseteq \Z^{2}$ and a selection of signs $\{\eta_{k}\}_{k\in K}$, and a compact domain $D\subseteq \R^{2}$, so that prescribing the signs \eqref{eq:psi(k)=eta(k) signs} for $\psi$ on $K$ yields, for $\epsilon>0$ sufficiently small, a tree end of $\varphi$ (as in \eqref{eq:phi+eps*psi}) restricted to $D$, isomorphic to $G$.
+First we build any end of the ``chain" form, as in Figure \ref{fig:chain nesting}; that includes the induction basis $m=1$ (the trivial tree as in Figure \ref{fig:perturbed square}).
+As it is obvious, this is clearly possible in view of the picture in Figure \ref{fig:chain implement}, where our chain is grown with the set of $k$'s involved highlighted.

+Now we assume by induction hypothesis that all the tree ends $G\in \Tc$ with $m<M$ vertices could be attained (in the sense of the induction statement above), and we are going to prove now that the same is true for $G\in \Tc$ with $M$ vertices.
+To this end we introduce two operations: engulf and join, that would be instrumental in order for ``constructing" $G$ from trees with smaller number of vertices (that is, prescribing the appropriate signs via \eqref{eq:psi(k)=eta(k) signs}, provided that the corresponding signs were readily constructed for smaller trees).
+These operations are carried out on certain figures connected to finite subsets, $K\subseteq\Z^{2}$ and can be achieved by choosing $\{\eta(k)\}_{k\in K}$ suitably.

 Start with the box of $4$ lattice points (see Figure \ref{fig:perturbed square}, to the left), which by choosing $\eta(k)$ to be suitable $\pm 1$ at the vertices yields the picture in Figure \ref{fig:perturbed square} to the right, represented by a single point in $\Tc$ (the leftmost tree in Figure \ref{fig:chain nesting}).
 Engulf is the operation of enclosing the figure at hand with one new oval.
 This is done by choosing (uniquely) the squares on the boundary of the figure as indicated in the picture in Figure \ref{fig:engulf}.
 The join is done by taking two figures, and joining the right lowest corner of one to the left highest corner of the other, as in Figure \ref{fig:join}.